-Results from one quarterly student evaluation each year will be given to the Unit Administrator.
-Every 3 years, each IEL PHL faculty member will have a comprehensive administrative evaluation consisting of a review of student evaluations, a written self-evaluation by the faculty, and classroom observation by the unit administrator.
+Results from quarterly student evaluations from one class per year will be given to the Unit Administrator.
+Every 3 years, each IEL PHL faculty member will have a comprehensive administrative evaluation of the faculty member's professional obligations as defined by Article 6.8, a review of student evaluations, a written self-evaluation by the faculty, and classroom observation by the unit administrator.

-H.10 Core Faculty: The following rules on attaining Core Faculty status for IEL Full-time Faculty are established: (a) to protect faculty employment rights and faculty involvement in the establishment and protection of these rights in the Seattle Community College District, and (b) to define a reasonable and orderly process for the appointment of faculty to Core status, or for the nonrenewal of probationary faculty.
+H.10 Core Faculty: The following rules on attaining Core Faculty status for IEL Full-time Faculty are established: (a) to protect faculty employment rights and faculty involvement in the establishment and protection of these rights in the Seattle College District, and (b) to define a reasonable and orderly process for the appointment of faculty to Core status, or for the nonrenewal of probationary faculty.